bluesky66-dev/kibana/src/core/CONVENTIONS.md

 ## Technical Conventions
 ### Plugin Structure

-All Kibana plugins built at Elastic should follow the same structure.
+All Kibana plugins built at HyperSec should follow the same structure.

 ```
 my_plugin/